networkinss/joaswizard/README.md

 Jo as wizard (short: Jo, coming from J OAS wizard) shall help to create a complete OAS3 specification without knowing OpenAPI.
-All you need to do is to define the properties of an object in Yaml format, the name of the object and the fieldname used for the ID.
+All you need to do is to define the properties of an object in Yaml format, the name of the object and the field name used for the ID.
-Only with that informations Jo as wizard will create a complete OpenAPi specification which includes:
+Only with that information will Jo as wizard create a complete OpenAPi specification which includes:

 * CRUD operations (GET all, GET by id, POST, PUT, DELETE).
-* Object defintion
+* Object schemas.
 * Default info section

 Repository: https://github.com/networkinss/joaswizard.
 This project is inspired by https://github.com/isa-group/oas-wizard.
-It is a complete re-write in Java instead of Node.js.
+It is a complete re-write in Java instead of Node.js and a lot of extensions.
 This is for better integration in Java applications, but also to be more flexible handling mustache engine.

+## Use case

+This library will help you in case of:
+* You need to create OpenAPI specifications programmatically.
+* You have to process mass data like from an Excel file.
+* You need a head start without knowing OpenAPI.

 ## Status

-It is still in development.
-Yet, the main function to create an OAS3 document is working.
+It is still in development and some features are still missing.
+Implemented so far:
+* Create full OpenAPI document just from object properties.
+* Create REST CRUD operations for an object.
+* Create schemas from Excel data.

 ## Build